WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-15-Winning-at-testing-with-MadLibs.markdown

 mailings for sweepstakes promotions or credit card sales.
 Even more, it reminds me of MadLibs, where you fill in words for placeholders.

-I stumbled across this technique a day or so ago  in a LinkedIn post when summarizingsome test preparation.
+I stumbled across this technique a day or so ago  in a LinkedIn post when summarizing some test preparation.
 The actual preparation was a page or two of tables that I combined together to come up with test cases for a new feature I was preparing to add.
 LinkedIn posts don't allow pages of material, and I didn't have the time to write a longer article, so I was forced into coming up with